isabella232/magento-learn.en/help/free-video-library/migrating-previous-install-and-upgrade-scripts-to-new-declarative-schema-approach-v2-3.md

 ---
 # Migrating previous install and upgrade scripts to new Declarative Schema approach v2.3

 Magento provides several commands to help convert your installation and upgrade scripts to declarative schema.
-These commands also help you test your changes, roll back your changes if anything goes wrong, and help your module maintain backward compatibility.
+These commands also help you test your changes, roll back your changes if anything goes wrong, and maintain backward compatibility.

-In this short video, we will demonstrate how to use inbuilt Magento 2.3 Schema Listener tool.
+In this short video, we will demonstrate how to use the Magento 2.3 Schema Listener tool.

-Let’s convert our first module to the new Magento 2.3 approach!

 #### Who is this video for?
 * Developers